 Any exploration of the future workplace must take interpersonal relationships into account, she says.

-One example where this is being addressed is at the Australian Human Rights Commission (AHRC), which recently held an international conference exploring the human rights implications of artificial intelligence, big data and a host of new technologies.
+One example where this is being addressed is at the Australian Human Rights Commission (AHRC), which held an international conference in 2018 exploring the human rights implications of artificial intelligence, big data and a host of new technologies.

 Using the workforce past to understand the workforce future